Frequently Asked Questions

 When did enabling works begin?

 Enabling works and site preparation for Scotia Place began in January 2024.
-This included the reconfiguration of 5 Street S.E., utility relocations, and site clean-up.
+This included reworking 5 Street S.E., moving utilities and cleaning up the site.

 What will happen to the Stephenson & Co Grocers Building?

-The Stephenson & Co Grocers Building has been relocated and integrated into the Food Hall along 12th Ave.
-Although it has been removed from its original location it will regain its prominence as part of an urban retail street and the greater community.
+The Stephenson & Co Grocers Building has been deconstructed and is being stored for the time being.
+It will be integrated into the Food Hall along 12th Ave.
+Although it has been removed from its original location it will be a prominent part of an urban retail street and the greater community.

 Repurposing the Victoria Park Elm Tree

-The removal process will work to determine if the wood is healthy enough and, if so, how best the wood can be re-purposed back into the community for future use.
-This process is anticipated to take several months and a final decision on how the elm wood can be re-purposed is likely to be made towards the end of the multi-year construction project.
+If the wood is in good condition, the team will decide how to best re-purposed it back into the community.
+This process is expected to take several months and a final decision on how the elm wood can be re-purposed is likely to be made towards the end of the multi-year construction project.

 What was done to commemorate the Victoria Park Elm Tree?

-Though it has been removed, a commitment to honouring its legacy and significance persists.
-Several preservation efforts, both completed and underway, will ensure the essence of the Victoria Park Elm will live on into future generations.
+Though it has been removed, a commitment to honouring its legacy and importance continues.
+Preservation efforts will ensure the Victoria Park Elm will live on with future generations.

-In 2021, The City partnered with The University of Calgary to digitally capture the tree.
-The tree was scanned from twelve locations with a terrestrial laser scanner and is now part of their Alberta Digital Heritage Archive.
+In 2021, The City worked with The University of Calgary to digitally capture the tree.
+The tree was scanned from twelve locations with a terrestrial laser scanner.
+It is now part of their Alberta Digital Heritage Archive.

-Calgary Parks collected approximately 150 seeds directly from the tree itself, some of which have already been propagated in a city tree nursery.
-As of February 2024, the seedlings were between 6-18 inches tall.
+Calgary Parks collected roughly 150 seeds directly from the tree itself, some of which have already been propagated in a city tree nursery.
+As of February 2024, the seedlings in the city tree nursery were between 6-18 inches tall.

-Additionally, branches were cut from the tree and are also being cultivated into new and self-supporting trees of their own.
-If these branches propagate successfully, they will result in genetically identical trees to the Victoria Park Elm that can be re-planted back into Calgary’s urban forest.
-Currently, they are in the early stages of establishment with hopes of rooting and leafing this spring.
+Branches were also cut from the tree, and they are being cultivated into new and self-supporting trees of their own.
+If these branches propagate successfully, they will result in genetically identical trees to the Victoria Park Elm.
+The cuttings are in the early stages, but there is hope that they can be re-planted back into Calgary’s urban forest

-Seedlings and cuttings take several years to propagate.
-While the success rate is not guaranteed and often unpredictable, we are hopeful that between 100 – 200 trees will be re-planted into Calgary’s urban forest in the coming years between all the preservation efforts underway.
+Seedlings and cuttings take several years to grow.
+We are hopeful that between 100 – 200 trees will be re-planted into Calgary’s urban forest in the coming years between all the preservation efforts underway.

 How do I share my ideas on how to repurpose the wood from the Victoria Park Elm Tree: